Durham Wildlife Trust

 Durham Wildlife Trust manages 50 nature reserves between the Tees and the Tyne.
-From ancient woodland and heathland to meadows, wetlands and more, the Trust has saved some of the North East’s most special places from destruction.
+The reserves include areas of ancient woodland, heathland, meadows, wetlands and more, and have helped to save important natural areas in the North East from destruction.

-Today Durham Wildlife Trust continues to acquire new reserves and run large scale conservation projects, helping nature to recover across the landscape and bringing wildlife into the heart of our towns and cities.
+Today Durham Wildlife Trust continues to acquire new reserves and run large scale conservation projects.

 Projects

 Durham Wildlife Trust leads and partners on numerous projects across the local area.
 The Trust is currently involved in projects to protect species such as the great crested newt, the water vole and the barn owl, and played an important part in helping to re-establish otters across the county's river catchments.
+Current and recent projects include the following.

 Heart of Durham

-The Heart of Durham is a partnership project with Durham Wildlife Trust and Northumbrian Water Limited.
-Based around the fringe of the North Pennines, stretching from Derwent Reservoir in the north to Hamsterley Forest in the south, the Heart of Durham Project works to restore and recreate areas of habitat over a period of many years, with the cumulative effect of restoring landscapes where wildlife can thrive on a landscape scale.
+The Heart of Durham project is a partnership between Durham Wildlife Trust and Northumbrian Water Limited.
+It is based around the edge of the North Pennines, from the Derwent Reservoir in the north to Hamsterley Forest in the south.
+The aim of the project is to restore and recreate areas of habitat so as to create spaces where wildlife can thrive on a landscape scale.

 Nextdoor Nature

-The Nextdoor Nature initiative is a national lottery funded project to be delivered by Wildlife Trusts across the country and will leave a natural legacy from the Queen's Jubilee.
-Nextdoor Nature aims to create a huge network of community-led rewilding projects across the nation – all part of the total £22m of Lottery investment to mark the Jubilee and improve the lives of people from disadvantaged areas across the UK.
+The Nextdoor Nature initiative is a £5m UK National Lottery funded project to be delivered by Wildlife Trusts across the country and will leave a natural legacy from the Platinum Jubilee of Queen Elizabeth II.
+Nextdoor Nature aims to create a network of community-led rewilding projects across the nation – all part of a total £22m of Lottery investment to mark the Jubilee and improve the lives of people from disadvantaged areas across the UK.

-Durham Wildlife Trust, through Nextdoor Nature is supporting community groups and schools across Sunderland, South Tyneside, East Durham, and Darlington, encouraging them to work with the wider community to bring wildlife back and make a difference for nature close to where they live.
+Through Nextdoor Nature, Durham Wildlife Trust supports community groups and schools across Sunderland, South Tyneside, East Durham, and Darlington, encouraging them to work with the wider community to bring wildlife back and make a difference for nature close to where they live.

 Discover Brightwater

-The Discover Brightwater Landscape Project is a National Lottery Heritage Fund supported project that aims to reveal, restore and celebrate the heritage of the Brightwater area.
-Durham Wildlife Trust are the programme leaders for this Landscape Partnership which involves 19 different project streams including river habitat improvements, wetland creation, heritage and archaeology involving local communities around the River Skerne catchment from the Trimdons to Darlington in the south and Shildon in the west.
-The project will run from the beginning of 2018 to the end of 2023, by which time almost £3m will have been invested in our heritage.
+The Discover Brightwater Landscape Project is a National Lottery Heritage Fund supported project that aims to reveal, restore and celebrate the heritage of the Brightwater area – the River Skerne catchment.
+Durham Wildlife Trust are the programme leaders for this Landscape Partnership, which involves 19 different project streams including river habitat improvements, wetland creation, heritage and archaeology involving local communities around the River Skerne catchment from Trimdon Parish in the north to Darlington in the south and Shildon in the west.
+The project runs from the beginning of 2018 to the end of 2023.